Spontaneous Broken Local Conformal Symmetry and Dark Energy Candidate: Nonlinear Realization of Conformal Symmetry

-\begin{flushleft} { 2.
-Global Conformal Symmetry Breaking } \end{flushleft} The global conformal symmetry breaking was discussed in [9, 10].
+The global conformal symmetry breaking was discussed in [8, 9].
 Here, before considering the case of local conformal symmetry breaking, for completeness we give a brief illustration about the dynamics resulting from its global symmetry breaking.
-The conformal group $G$ includes Poincare group as its subgroup along with the conformal boosts and dilatation symmetries.
-Its Lie algebra has the form
+The conformal group $G$ includes Poincare group as its subgroup along with the conformal boosts $K_\mu$ and dilatation $D$ symmetries.
+Choose the Lorentz group as the stability group $H$.
+It follows that the conformal symmetry can be spontaneously broken down to the $ISO(1,3)$ symmetry through the nonlinear realization approach.
+The Coset representative elements $ \Omega = G/H $ can be parameterized as